Kkevsterrr/geneva_website/content/posts/iran-whitelister.md

 ### HTTPS Fingerprint

-The HTTPS protocol matcher seems to OK the flow if some of the ciphersuites are present in the first packet.
+The HTTPS protocol matcher seems to OK the flow if the following conditions are met:

+- The TCP payload must be ≥ 41 bytes, (5 bytes for the TLS header, 36 for the TLS Client Hello)
+- The length field of the TLS Header equals the length of the Client Hello
+- The TLS version header (bytes 2 and 3 of the TCP payload) is TLS 1.0, 1.1, or 1.2,  (`\x03\x01`, `\x03\x02`, `\x03\x03`, respectively).
+Note that real TLS 1.x Client Hellos all have TLS 1.0 in this field, so this criterion has no practical difference.

+After the first 5 bytes of the packet (the type, the version, and the length, 1, 2, and 2 bytes respectively), the whitelister does not look at any contents of the Client Hello.
+Writing garbage bytes to the remaining bytes of the Client Hello does not trip the whitelister.

+Example TCP Payload: `\x16\x03\x01\x02\x00...`, where `\x16` is the indication of a handshake, `\x03\x01` is TLS version (1.0), and `\x02\x00` is the length of the Client Hello (512 bytes)

 ## Bypassing the Whitelister